bakame-php/stackwatch/README.md

 #### Using labels

-To add a custom label to each run, use `Profiler::profile`.
+To add a custom label to each run, use the `profile` method.
 This method works like the `run` method but allows you to assign a custom label to the returned `Summary` object via its first argument.